|reichorn on Back In the Saddle Again|

 Jerome Casterdi’s resolve began to falter the moment he arrived back home.

-He was sitting beside Nadal Scalpada on the seat of the wine-merchant’s lead wagon as the Priory of the Immortal Prophet at Duncaster curved into view ahead, a steepled eminence limned in westering light.
+Sitting beside Nadal Scalpada on the seat of the wine-merchant’s lead wagon, he watched as the Priory of the Immortal Prophet at Duncaster curved into view ahead, a steepled eminence limned in westering light.
 A kind of anticipatory repentance—not for what he had done, but for what he was going to do—lanced through him.

 I shouldn’t have come, he thought.
 This was a mistake…